 To comply with the order, the only WSU Health Sciences Spokane (WSU Spokane) faculty and staff who are currently on campus are those who are considered essential to operations, including some research.

 Buildings on campus are locked and can only be accessed with a staff or student ID card.

-- If a student/staff/faculty tests positive for COVID-19, they should follow directions given them by public health officials.
-WSU Spokane Environmental Health and Safety (EH&S) is cooperating with the Spokane Regional Health District (SRHD) and has the authority to act as a SRHD representative for conducting contact tracing.
+- If a student/staff/faculty tests positive for COVID-19, they should follow directions given to them by public health officials.
+WSU Spokane Environmental Health and Safety (EH&S) is cooperating with the Spokane Regional Health District (SRHD) and has the authority to act as an SRHD representative for conducting contact tracing.
 Students/employees/faculty are encouraged to contact EH&S directly when they receive a positive COVID-19 test so EH&S can conduct a contact tracing interview with them.
 The quicker that interviews are conducted and contacts are advised to quarantine the more effective contact tracing is.

 - If an employee discloses their positive result with a faculty member, the information will be forwarded to EH&S. Names of employees will be kept confidential.

 - EH&S works with members of SRHD to confirm positive test results as applicable and appropriate.

 - In the event of a positive COVID-19 case, only those individuals who were potentially exposed will receive notification and instructions on next steps.
 There will be no campus wide messaging regarding suspect or confirmed cases unless instructed to do so as part of an SRHD case investigation.

 - EH&S will work with WSU Spokane custodial staff to identify areas potentially affected by suspect or confirmed COVID-19 cases to take precautionary measures to clean and disinfect.
 Individuals names will not be shared as part of this process, just locations identified during the interview.

 - The campus ICS team also remains in close contact with the WSU system ICS team and collaborates with them closely on matters involving operations and communications.